11 factors to consider when choosing an employer of record (EOR)

 What are the drawbacks of using an employer of record service (EOR)?

 The drawbacks of using an employer of record EOR include higher operational costs, reduced control over employee contracts, reliance on EOR for legal and administrative matters, lack of expertise in certain regions, and disruptive employee relationships if not managed correctly.
-To ensure reduced risks and drawbacks while working with an EOR, make sure to screen the team properly before hiring and ask all the relevant questions to ensure credibility.
+To reduce risks and drawbacks while working with an EOR, make sure to screen the team properly before hiring and ask all the relevant questions to confirm credibility.

 Which services do employer of record (EOR) provide?